TheWitheredStriker/WithersCodingWishlist/README.md

 - [ ] A simple video editing application. (__Clojure__)
 - [ ] An open-source Counter-Strike-ish game (__TBD__)
 - [ ] A .NET binding to Unreal Engine that _actually works_.
 The current options are either abandonware, or only support a minimal part of the UE API. (__C++__ / .NET language, either __C#__ or __F#__)
   - I might fork USharp and try to continue it.
+Or maybe fork [this one](https://github.com/UE4DotNet/Plugins)?
 - [ ] A Perl game engine, because why the hell not? (__Perl__)

 # I lost my fucking mind please send help